bvishnuvamsi/Mini-Firewall/README.md

 # Mini Firewall (Priority Packet Scheduler)

+As a part of Week-3 Assignment for the Coding Bootcamp by Cybersecurity Professionalys led by Karan Dwivedi sir

 Design a tiny “firewall” that **filters and forwards packets in priority order**.
 Each packet has:
 - a **serial number** (`1, 2, 3, …`)